 The facts: What you need to know about the Syria crisis

+These events only mark the latest emergencies to hit a country where war has persisted within its borders for nearly a decade.
+Since 2011, over half of Syria’s pre-war population — more than 12.7 million people — have been forced to flee their homes due to conflict.
 Families are struggling to survive inside Syria, or make a new home in neighbouring countries.
 Others risked their lives on the way to Europe, hoping to find acceptance and opportunity.
-Having just endured a harsh winter, families now face the threat of COVID-19, a global pandemic that poses significant risk to vulnerable communities across the world.
 All together, the Syria crisis can feel overwhelming.

 But one fact is simple: millions of Syrians need our help.
 According to the U.N., $3.29 billion was required to meet the urgent needs of the most vulnerable Syrians in 2019 — but only about half of that has been received.